-Selina Harris Chief Executive for Sentient Yoga, Registered Yoga Teacher,
+Selina Harris Chief Executive for Sentient Yoga, Registered Yoga Teacher, Yoga Therapist in training,

 and Registered Dental Hygienist.

 Selina has been practicing yoga for over 20 years.
 After attending Yoga Teacher Training it was abundantly clear that teaching yoga would be a large part of her immediate future.
 "I went in to the teacher training to help improve myself as a person and as a yogi.
 After teaching the final hours included in the graduation process, it was indescribable how it felt to help someone physically, and even emotionally, feel better.
 Mind, body and spirit are my passion.
 Daily learning, reading, and listening in regards to yoga bring me such joy.
 But nothing compares to thinking about being able to share what I've learned with others.
 Demystifying yoga, taking away the myths, or mayas, is just one of my main goals in teaching yoga."